AnonResearchers/apr-overfitting-benchmark/tools/README.md

 Minimal changes were made to the Yang et al. tool in the way bug information is inferred; the modified version detects the Defects4J project under patch and its version by parsing our structured patch filenames directly.

+**Note: The model used by this tool requires substantial GPU power.
+We were able to complete our experiments using an NVIDIA RTX 3090.**

 **Instructions:**
 1. As outlined in the tool's README, `CUDA version >= 11.4` along with the necessary drivers is required, as well as `torch (version 2.0.1)`.
 2. Run `bash init_env.sh`